-Mr. and Mrs. B stay in their mobile home throughout most of the period the site is open.
+2. Mr and Mrs B stay in their mobile home throughout the period the site is open.
 They also own an apartment elsewhere that isn't occupied on a permanent basis by anyone else.
-They stay at their apartment sometimes during the caravan site opening period and during the weeks when the Caravan Site must close for winter.
+They stay at their apartment for a few weeks each winter whilst the site their mobile home is on is closed.

-As Mr. and Mrs. B own another property that they reside at and should pay council tax, so they are not liable to pay council tax in respect of their mobile home.
-Mr. and Mrs. B will also not be in breach of any planning regulations or Site Licence Conditions because they have a sole/main residence elsewhere to live when they are not occupying their mobile home.
+As Mr and Mrs B own another property that they reside at, they are not liable to pay council tax in respect of their mobile home.

-Mr. and Mrs. C still own their old address elsewhere, but have rented it out, and live in their mobile home.
+3. Mr and Mrs C still own their old address elsewhere, but have rented it out, and live in their mobile home.

-As they have rented out their other address Mr. and Mrs. C are liable to pay Council Tax in respect of their mobile home.
+As they have rented out their other address Mr and Mrs C are liable to pay council tax in respect of their mobile home.
 This is because they cannot live in their other property.